Table of contents

-Symptoms in early stage leukemia appear gradually and are often undetectable.
-However, once a case is suspected the doctor will normally start with a physical examination and conduct a series of other standard tests.
+Symptoms in early-stage leukemia appear gradually and are often undetectable.
+However, once a case is suspected, the doctor will typically start with a physical examination and conduct a series of other standard tests.

 Complete Blood Count (CBC)

 A CBC will count the types and numbers of blood cells in your body.
-A patient with this cancer will have lower than normal counts of red blood cells and platelets, and higher than normal counts of white blood cells.
-Some leukemia cells may also be found.
+A patient with this cancer will have higher than normal counts of white blood cells and lower than normal counts of red blood cells and platelets.
+Some leukemia cells may also be found

 Bone marrow biopsy

 If your white blood cell count is abnormal, your doctor will get a sample of cells from your bone marrow.
 During this procedure, a long needle is used to draw out some fluid from the marrow of your bone, usually from an area near your hip (pelvic bone).
-This test helps determine the percentage of abnormal cells in the bone marrow, which confirms the diagnosis of leukemia.
+This test helps determine the percentage of abnormal cells in the bone marrow, which confirms leukemia diagnosis.

 In most cases, treatment for leukemia involves chemotherapy, especially in cases of childhood leukemia.
 However, other types of treatment are available based on the severity and course of the disease when diagnosed.

-Chemotherapy: This is the most common treatment for leukemia.
+Chemotherapy: This is the most common treatment.
 The chemicals in this treatment are used to kill leukemia cells that are blocking normal blood cells.
-Chemotherapy can be administered as either a pill or injection.
+Chemotherapy can be administered as either a pill or an injection.

 It’s important to remember that chemotherapy may not kill all of the cancerous cells.
 Some surviving cells may create new mutations, leading to cancerous relapse.

-Targeted therapy: These are special drugs that are designed to target and kill leukemia cells.
-Your doctor will be able to tell you if the presentation of the disease may be more susceptible to this type of therapy.
+Targeted therapy: These are special drugs that are designed to target and kill cancer cells.
+Your doctor will tell you if the presentation of the disease may be more susceptible to this type of therapy.

-Radiation therapy: Radiation therapy uses X-rays or other high-energy beams to damage leukemia cells and stop their growth.
+Radiation therapy: Radiation therapy uses X-rays or other high-energy beams to damage the cancer cells and stop their growth.
 Sometimes radiation is conducted at a specific part of the body to target large collections of abnormal cells.

 Community support can be a huge benefit to patients undergoing cancer treatment.
-The Leukemia & Lymphoma Society offers everything from peer-to-peer support groups, free health information, consultations with healthcare professionals, and financial support.
+The Leukemia & Lymphoma Society offers everything from peer-to-peer support groups, accessible health information, consultations with healthcare professionals, and financial support.

 If you liked this article, you should check out our other posts in the Nebula Research Library!